emqx/emqx-docs/en_US/dashboard/authz.md

 ### Backend

-The backend contains the option to use File, Built-in databases, external databases or HTTP Server.
+The backend contains the option to use File, Built-in databases, external databases, or HTTP Server.

-Use ACL File to edit and save authorized content by scanning a set of rules defined in the file for each publish or subscribe request to determine if the request has permission to perform the desired action.
+Use ACL File to edit and save authorized content by scanning a set of rules defined in the file for each publishes or subscribe request to determine if the request has permission to perform the desired action.

 Use the EMQX built-in database, which can also be used to configure and store authorization rules.